-Validations should be performed before the mail order food company begins mailing product and any time an essential component of the distribution chain is modified (e.g. extended zone of delivery, change in packaging, etc.).
+Validations should be performed before the MOTPD company begins delivering product and any time an essential component of the cold chain is modified (e.g. extended zone of delivery, change in packaging or coolant, etc.).
 Deliveries should not commence until the validation demonstrates control and deliveries do not exceed the validation parameters.
-For existing companies already mailing product, validations should be performed as soon as possible.
+For existing companies already delivering product, validations should be performed as soon as possible.
 If validation data are not available, temperature checks on receipt should be performed in sufficient numbers to assure control and the safety of the food.